Who Lived In a House Like This? A Brief Guide to Building Research in NYC.

 Searching New York State and United States Federal Censuses by address will reveal the occupants of a (residential) building at the time the census was conducted.
 To do this, however, you will need to discover what Enumeration District the building was in at the time the census was conducted — this is known as the ED number, which changes from census to census.
 You can do this by referring to an ED number generator, available at a site called One-Step, or by consulting election maps and indexes, in print or on microfilm, in NYPL's Milstein Division.
-Censuses are available on microfilm or via subscription databases, which are currently accessible through Ancestry Library Edition and HeritageQuest.
-These databases are available free in the Milstein Division and the rest of The New York Public Library's research collections.
+Censuses are available free at FamilySearch, and through subscription databases like Ancestry Library Edition.
+For more information see this how-to guide:

 Obituaries, biographical details, and stories pertaining to a building's owners and occupants (and for that matter the building itself) may be found in old newspapers.
-The New York Public Library research collections provide free onsite access to numerous historical newspaper databases, including America's Historical Newspapers and ProQuest Historical Database.
+The New York Public Library provides free access to numerous historical newspaper databases, including America's Historical Newspapers and ProQuest Historical Database.
 Between them, these databases contain digitized copies of most major American newspapers.
 You can research lists and the avialability of all US newspapers, from 1690 to the present, at the Library of Congress website Chronicling America.
 Smaller New York area newspapers have been digitized at the website Fulton History.
 For Kings County researchers, the Brooklyn Public Library has digitized the full run of the original Brooklyn Daily Eagle (1841-1955) over at Brooklyn Newsstand.
 Wikipedia has a useful list of (mostly free) digitized newspapers.
 Many newspapers are often not digitized, and may be found on microfilm or microfiche in The New York Public Library Microforms Reading Room.